Airport Pick Up

 Welcome to Ho Chi Minh City and welcome to Vietnam!
 These 10 days are going to change your life, we promise you that and the gateway to it all starts by looking out for a big sign with your name on it in arrivals.
 No dramas with taxis or public transport, no lost in translation directions.
 Just sit back and relax as we whisk you away to our Ho Chi Minh hotel and to meet the rest of your TruFam (that’s what we call our tour groups, you’ll soon understand why) and your TruNinja for the trip (that’s what we call our tour guides, because they are very special peeps).
 Dinner, drinks and introductions tonight, for tomorrow at all begins in earnest.

 There’s just no way you can travel to Vietnam without immersing yourself in the country’s rich, unique and sometimes startling history.
 When we think of Vietnam, it’s easy to think of Robin Williams’ early morning radio show, Huey helicopters and “the smell of Napalm in the morning”, but the reality for the people who suffered through the Vietnam War cannot be ignored.
 The War Museum welcomes over half a million visitors a year and with some jaw-dropping remnants of what happened less than 50 years ago.
-We’ll also go exploring on a walking tour taking in the sights, smells (constantly delicious) and sounds of Vietnam’s largest city including the gorgeous Notre Dame Cathedral of Saigon, Saigon Botanical Gardens and markets.
-That evening we travel to Mui Ne by private van as things are about to get really pretty...
+We’ll also go exploring on a walking tour taking in the sights, smells (constantly delicious) and sounds of Vietnam’s largest city including the Independence palace, war museum and Ben Thanh markets.
+In the evening we freshen up for dinner, drinks and get to know your TruFam in the busy city of Ho Chi Minh!

 Let’s go to the beach, beach!
 Mui He is a gorgeous coastal town that the TruCrew immediately fell for on our first visit, many moons ago.
-We knew we had to include it as part of a tour through Vietnam, not least because of the monster fun to be had one the monster sand dunes!
+We knew we had to include it as part of a tour through Vietnam.
 Ever been sandboarding before?
 If that sounds to you like surfing the dunes on boogie boards, then you’d be exactly right!
 If you haven’t watched it yet, you need to see this shit in action and you can here.
-After you’ve gathered yourself from all the sliding and laughing on the dunes we’ll explore Mui He’s Fairy Stream, a painfully pretty geological formation full of vibrant reds, white, oranges and pinks.
+But first we’ll explore Mui Ne’s Fairy Stream, a painfully pretty geological formation full of vibrant reds, white, oranges and pinks.
 You’ll want to get your camera out for this one, trust us!
-That night we’ll give Mui He’s nightlife a good solid shake, meeting tons of backpacker types along the way.
+After a morning of peace and tranquillity, we turn the adrenaline up and slip and slide down the red dunes.
+If you’re feeling up to it, you can even rent quad bikes and go full adrenaline junkie mode.
+After getting back to the hotel, showering and trying to remove every last bit of sand from your ears we’ll head out for dinner and drinks.
+We visit Mui He’s local food market and sip on homemade ginger ales on the way.
 You won’t believe it’s only Day Three, or how cheap this rum is.

 We’re a friendly bunch, so here’s a lie-in opportunity if you need one.
 Alternatively you can do some more exploring and reminisce about which of your TruFam got a bit too tipsy the night before and fell into a ditch.
 Should you be said ditch-faller, you can hide your indignity by the pool, or by the sea.
-Mui He is such a nice please to be, so soak it in as this afternoon we’re back on the road, heading north for Nha Trang for some night markets, some more ridiculous food and possibly a straightener by the beach.
+Mui Ne is such a nice place to be, so soak it in, chill by the pool and top up than tan as this afternoon we’re back on the road, heading north for Nha Trang for some night markets, some more ridiculous food and possibly a beer or 2 by the beach.

-There’s a good chance you’ll be a little groggy after the 500km journey from Nha Trang, which is why we’ll get you checked-in with minimal fuss and have a major breakfast ready for you on arrival.
-Take some time to stretch, yawn and wake up fully because you are now walking around inside a UNESCO World Heritage Site.
-No, like the entire town!
+Wakey up and take some time to stretch, yawn and wake up fully because you are now staying in a UNESCO World Heritage Site.
+No, like the entire town is a UNESCO World Heritage Site!
+Madness right?
+We told you it’s a beauty.
 Hoi An is probably most famous for the Vietnamese lanterns that give the town a surreal, tranquil glow each night.
 You want one don’t you?
 Let’s go one better and teach you how to make one!
 Choose your silk, and learn from the locals on how to turn one of these iconic lanterns into your own one.
 Don’t worry if you’re shit at arts and crafts, you can always leave the lantern in the dark to hide your shame.
+Another famous activity in Hoi An is the ability to have clothes made, styled, designed and created exactly how you want them.
+So if you’ve been dreaming of that all white elvis suit or floor length gown you could only really wear on your wedding day for years, well, here’s the time to buy it!
 The rest of the day is yours to explore the markets, maybe get yourself a new suit or six, and enjoy one of the coolest little towns you will ever visit.

 BAMBOO BASKET BOAT TRIP